Marius-Elting/Frontend-Abschluss-Projekt/README.md

-# Frontend Project - Movie Mania
+# Frontend Project - Movie Mania🍿

-Made with Love
+Made with Love❤️
 This is the Frontend project from Roman, Steffi, Akansel and Marius.

 Following you find our Folder Structure: